MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-app-permission-policies.md

 If your organization is already on Teams, the app settings you configured in **Tenant-wide settings** in the Microsoft 365 admin center are reflected in org-wide app settings on the [Manage apps](manage-apps.md) page.
 If you're new to Teams and just getting started, by default, all apps are allowed in the global policy.
 This includes apps published by Microsoft, third-parties, and your organization.

 Say, for example, you want to block all third-party apps and allow specific apps from Microsoft for the HR team in your organization.
-You would create a custom policy named HR App Permission Policy, set it to block and allow the apps that you want, and then assign it to users on the HR team.
+First, you would go to the [Manage apps](manage-apps.md) page and make sure that the apps that you want to allow for the HR team are allowed at the org level.
+Then, create a custom policy named HR App Permission Policy, set it to block and allow the apps that you want, and assign it to users on the HR team.

 > [!NOTE]
 > If you deployed Teams in a Microsoft 365 Government - GCC environment, see [App permission policies for GCC](#app-permission-policies-for-gcc) to learn more about third-party app settings that are unique to GCC.